Satsaa/Unitylity/README.md

       .
 CircularFloat             // Single which wraps back to 0 at a specific value .
 CircularInt               // Int32 which wraps back to 0 at a specific value .
 CircularLong              // Int64 which wraps back to 0 at a specific value
+    > Muc.Time
+      .
+FrameInterval             // Frame based interval which accumulates one use when an amount of frames pass .
+FrameTimeout              // Frame based timeout which can be used when an amount of frames pass .
+Interval                  // Time based interval which accumulates one use when an amount of time passes .
+Timeout                   // Time based timeout which can be used when an amount of time passes
     > Muc.Systems
       > Muc.Systems.Camera
         .
 MyUnityCamera           // Component based Camera with smoothing, targeting, etc.